World of Dance Philippines season 1: Divisional Final

-In the Divisional Final, the 3 remaining acts in each division will face each other.
-Only one act per division will proceed to the World Final.
+In the Divisional Final, the 3 remaining acts in each division face each other.
+Only one act per division proceeded to the World Final.
 In this round, Salvador served as the mentor for the Team division, Crawford for the Junior division, and Valenciano for the Upper division.

 The Junior division performances were split into two episodes – the first two in the Saturday episode and the last one in the Sunday episode.